nehemiaobati/codeigniter/documentation.md

 **v1.0.0 (Initial Release)**

 - Core features implemented: User Authentication, Paystack Payments, Gemini AI Integration, Crypto Data Service, Admin Dashboard.

 ---

-**Part V: Documentation Maintenance Guide**

-**15. A Guide for the Project Owner**

-15.1.
-The Philosophy of Living Documentation
-15.2.
-Your Role vs. the AI's Role
-15.3.
-The Documentation Update Workflow
-15.4.
-Procedure: How to Review the Codebase for Changes 15.5.
-Procedure: Updating the Changelog and Managing Releases

----